 An Identity can be defined as a thought to which we attach.
 This thought can be a belief, a certain behavior pattern, or an ideology.
-Here are some examples identities:
+Here are some examples for identities:

-Nice, strong, friendly, hard-headed, french, smart, independent, being white, hard-working, loving, being a truck driver, tennis player, rich, or being poor.
+Nice, strong, friendly, hard-headed, French, smart, independent, being white, hard-working, loving, being a truck driver, tennis player, rich, or being poor.

 The question now might arise, why do we have identities?
 Why do we start to attach ourselves to things?
 Why go through all this hassle?